 Stressor #4: Food Limitation

-Growth rates, especially in the first year or two of life, may be strongly dependent on availability of high quality food, as suggested by changes in growth rate following the invasion of the overbite clam into the marsh in the 1980s (Kratville 2008).
+Growth rates, especially in the first year or two of life, may be strongly dependent on availability of high quality food, as suggested by changes in growth rate following the invasion of the overbite clam into the marsh in the 1980s (Moyle et al. 2004, Kratville 2008).
 This invasion was followed by the collapse of Neomysis populations upon which splittail historically specialized (Feyrer and others 2003).

 BDCP Objective #4